Skip to main content

 5. Clarify Before Coding

 Never start coding immediately.
-Ask questions:
+Ask questions like these.

 6. Start with Examples